acid-info/rnd-rfc.vac.dev/waku/standards/core/11/relay.md

 - The `topicid` field MUST contain the pubsub topic.

-> Note: The `topicid` refering to pubsub topic and `topicId` refering to content-topic are detailed in [23/WAKU2-TOPICS](../../../informational/23/topics).
+&gt; Note: The `topicid` refering to pubsub topic and `topicId` refering to content-topic are detailed in [23/WAKU2-TOPICS](../../../informational/23/topics).

 ### Signature Policy